MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/edu-parents-app.md

 If you need to check which user-level external access policies exist and who they are assigned to, you can use the following steps:

-3. Check which user-level external access policies exist​.
+3. Check what user-level external access policies exist​.

     ```powershell
     Get-CsExternalAccessPolicy -Include All​